discourse/discourse/docs/INSTALL-cloud.md

 We strongly suggest you:

-- turn on automatic security updates for your OS.
+- Turn on automatic security updates for your OS.
 In Ubuntu use the `dpkg-reconfigure -plow unattended-upgrades` command.
-- if you are using a password and not a SSH key, be sure to enforce a strong root password.
+- If you are using a password and not a SSH key, be sure to enforce a strong root password.
 In Ubuntu use the `apt-get install libpam-cracklib` package.

-To **upgrade Discourse to the latest version**, visit `/admin/upgrade` and follow the instructions.
+You will get email reminders as new versions of Discourse are released.
+Please stay current to get the latest features and security fixes.
+To **upgrade Discourse to the latest version**, visit `/admin/upgrade` in your browser and click the Upgrade button.

 The `launcher` command in the `/var/discourse` folder can be used for various kinds of maintenance: